This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 I’ve made my share of Stove Top Chicken Stuffing.
 It’s fast, easy, cheap and good.
 In my bachelor days you’d always find a box or two in my pantry.
 Now that I cook a lot more from scratch, I decided it was time to give making a version of the classic boxed stuffing a shot.
 And you know what?
 Man, was this copycat Stove Top chicken stuffing as good as the boxed stuff and mighty fun and easy to make!
 I was very happily surprised as to how great this was.

 I will definitely double (or triple) this recipe for copycat Stove Top Chicken Stuffing next time.
-I admit, as much as I love Thanksgiving turkey, I’m really more partial to the stuffing and mashed potatoes, each loaded up with tons of gravy.
+I admit, as much as I love Thanksgiving turkey, I’m really more partial to the baked stuffing and mashed potatoes, each loaded up with tons of gravy.
 And for me, my go-to gravy is my make-ahead holiday gravy.
 I don’t just double the gravy recipe either.
 More like 6 times as much as the recipe states.
 Maybe 7.
 Or 8.
 Like I said, I love gravy.

 Also try my crazy-good slow cooker holiday green bean casserole.

 Copycat Stove Top Chicken Stuffing

 - 10 slices Texas toast cut or torn into 1/2" x 1/2" pieces.
 Or any thick-sliced bread

 - 1 rib celery chopped small

 - 2 teaspoons Better Than Bouillon Chicken Base

 - ½ teaspoon onion powder

 - ½ teaspoon celery salt